rodricios/autocomplete/README.md

 *Autocomplete* or: How I learned to stop spelling and love our AI overlords
 ===

-A practical guide to implementing "autocomplete" yourself!
+A practical guide to implementing "autocomplete"!
 It follows the sometimes misunderstood principles of conditional probability distributions and the generalized Hidden Markov Model (HMM).